pete-gordon/oricutron/ReadMe.txt

 Filenames must be in uppercase, because usb chip manage by default FAT32 filesystem.

 For basic11 rom which handles joysticks and .tap load from sdcard or usbdrive, you have to download basic.tgz here : http://repo.orix.oric.org/dists/official/tgz/6502/
 And you need to replace twilbankrom06 with the rom in basic11.tgz.

+Oricutron is provided with kernel (Orix) and shell (Orix) v2022.1 roms.
+For updates, see http://repo.orix.oric.org/dists/official/tgz/6502/

 ROM patch files